mikenath223/Project-Weather-App/README.md

 This project was built with these tools:

-- JAVASCRIPT (Webpack, Babel)
+- JavaScript (Webpack, Babel)
 - OpenWeather API
 - GoogleMaps API
 - HTML
-- CSS3
+- CSS

 # Authors